-At Disability Credit Canada, we take pride in helping disabled Canadians claim disability tax credit and CPP disability.
-Give us a call today to get a free assessment!
+At Disability Credit Canada, we have helped hundreds of disabled Canadians claim disability tax credits and CPP disability.
+Give us a call to get a free assessment!

 Navigating Through Life as a Millennial with a Disability